-Spouses and children of a business meal participants may attend a business meal, but their portion of the expense will NOT be reimbursed from State Funds.
+Spouses and children of a business meal participants may attend a business meal, but their portion of the expense will NOT be reimbursed by the university.
 Only meal expenses for job candidates' spouses are allowable under the same rules as business meal exceptions with university local funds.

 America to Go (ATG) is a web-based, managed catering platform for local food ordering.